Day 847 of your pivotal trial

 The inspection continues.
 More documents take too long to find.
 By the end of day one, the inspector has enough observations for a Warning Letter.

-Your pivotal trial—847 days in—is now at risk.
+Your pivotal trial—847 days in.
+Is now at risk.

 FDA 483 observations for TMF issues follow a pattern: